Millennials appear to be a puzzling collection, especially regarding their career paths.

 The world hasn’t changed in size, but because our communication capabilities have grown at an astronomical rate, the avenues to everyone around the world have gotten much, much smaller.

-Business meetings don’t have to take place in a single conference room anymore.
+Business meetings no longer have to take place in a single conference room.

 Ten brilliant minds can brainstorm with one another using a laptop and a reliable Wi-Fi connection.